Randy Harrison Obituary (2022) Kearney Hub

-KEARNEY - Randy G. Harrison, 61, of Kearney died Wednesday, April 13, 2022, at CHI Health Good Samaritan in Kearney.
+KEARNEY - Randy G. Harrison, 61, of Kearney died Wednesday, April 13, 2022, at the CHI Health Good Samaritan Hospital in Kearney.

 Memorials are suggested to the UNMC Transplant Program in care of the family.